Study Politics, Philosophy and Economics at Charles University in Prague

 Philosophy, politics and Economics of AI

-Learn the principles of geopolitics to understand how the world works.
-Why can Americans afford to ignore geography while Europeans cannot?
-What determines the perception of threats, can enemies become friends or does the state only have interests?
-When and why do states completely change their foreign orientation?
-We may not always be in a position to change the future, but we can prepare for it.
+Why can Americans ignore geography while Europeans cannot?
+Can enemies become friends, or do states only have interests?
+When and why do countries flip their foreign policy overnight?
+You may not always change the future, but you can learn to read it.

 Geopolitics & World Order